 We recommend that you consider two approaches to obtaining a license:

 - For doubters.
 If you are not totally sure that your project wil succeed, purchase license for 1-3 months.
 This time will be enough to test your concepts.
 If successful, go to the full lifetime version.
-Starting expenses including deployment: nearly $315 ($200 for the license, $60 for deployment, $15 for the server, $30-50 for 2-3 domains).
+Starting expenses: nearly $350 ($300 for the license, $15 for the server, $30-50 for 2-3 domains).

 - For self-confident.
 If you are already working in CPA and just plan to transfer all your work to our platform, purchage lifetime license.
 Setup and deployment is included in it.
-Starting expenses: nearly $2050 ($2000 for the license, $15 for the server, $30-50 for 2-3 domains).
-Notice: you can ask us about the discount for this license.
+Starting expenses: nearly $3050 ($3000 for the license, $15 for the server, $30-50 for 2-3 domains).

 How does the purchase and start process take place?

 Your sequence of actions when buying about this:

 - Buy the server and domain.
 We described it earlier.